Sam0x90/CTI/Adversary Emulation Plans/2022_Top35_Mitre/Readme.md

 # Procedures

-To ease the reading, I've extracted each procedure's step below and added few comments.
+To ease the reading, I've extracted each procedure's step from the spreadsheet and added few comments hereafter.

 ### Step 1 - Reconnaissance: n/a